- What is a rat show?

 How do I enter?

 Details of how to enter the next show are available here.
-Entries usually close at 9pm on the Wednesday before the show.
+Entries usually close at 9 pm on the Wednesday before the show.
 If you are not sure which class to enter just ask when you make your entries.
+Payment of entries is made on the day of the show to the show sec in cash.

 How do I prepare my rats for the big day?